dsp-uga/Team-thweatt-p2/README.md

 - [DenseNet](https://github.com/dsp-uga/Team-thweatt-p2/wiki/Future-Work)

 ## Ethics
-This project can be used as a part of a bigger project to detect and identify affects of Cilia movement/changes that can be used for future Medical Research.
+This project can be used as a part of a bigger project to detect and identify the effects of Cilia movement/changes that can be used for future Medical Research.
 This project was trained on Medical images and should only be used for detecting cilia movement from the video pipeline.

 ## Contributing